Beat Saber: How to Clear Rock Mixtape – Complete Walkthrough

 • Foo Fighters – The Pretender

 The big warning is Free Bird.
-It is nearly nine minutes long and has more than 3,000 notes, which makes it the longest song in Beat Saber.
-Even if the opening feels manageable, the full run becomes an endurance problem before it becomes a reading problem.
+It runs nearly nine minutes and packs more than 3,000 notes, which makes it the longest song in Beat Saber.
+Even when the opening feels manageable, the full run becomes an endurance problem before it ever becomes a reading problem.

 Best setup before your first full clear

 Open Main Menu → Solo → Music Packs → Rock Mixtape and set the pack up for learning first, scoring second.
-Rock songs in this pack tend to lean into sustained phrases and guitar-driven pattern changes, so a clean first read matters more than forcing a high rank immediately.
+These charts lean into sustained phrases and guitar-driven pattern changes, so a clean first read matters more than forcing a high rank immediately.

 • Start on the highest difficulty you can read comfortably, not the highest one you can barely survive.